OHS-Robotics/SpartobotsAcademy/README.md

 7. Press enter to accept the project name, or enter a new one
 8. After a little bit, you should see a popup in the bottom right of VS Code saying your project has been created.
 Go ahead and click "Open" to open it
   1. You can also manually open the project at a later time by going to File -> Open Folder and opening the folder in which you created the project

+## Robot Project
+1. Open WPILib VS Code (required--cannot use vanilla VS Code for this)
+2. Press Ctrl+Shift+P to open the command pallette
+3. Start typing "WPILib" and select "WPILib: Create a new project"
+4. Press the button to select a project type
+5. Select Template
+6. Select Java
+7. Select Command Robot
+8. Click "Select a new project folder" and navigate to and select the folder you'd like to place this project in
+9. Give the project a name
+10. Decide whether you want to create a new folder with the name you just gave or just place all the project files directly in the folder you alread selected
+11. Enter your team number (4687)
+12. Check enable desktop support (this allows the code to be run in the simulator)
+13. Click Generate Project
+14. A dialog should pop up asking if you'd like to open your newly created project.
+Click one of the "yes" options
+15. The source code for your robot can then be found in src -> java.
+The program starts execution in the function "Main" in the class "Main.java", but most of the code you write, when you are learning, will likely go within Robot.java.
+If you know enough to put your code elsewhere, then go right ahead!
+16. You can deploy your code to a robo rio by connecting to it (either connecting to it's wifi network, a USB Cable, or an Ethernet Cable), then doing one of the following:
+  1. Pressing Ctrl+Shift+P then typing WPILib and selecting "WPILib: Deploy Robot Code"
+  2. Clicking the WPILib logo in the top right of VS Code and "WPILib: Deploy Robot Code"
+  3. Pressing Shift+F5
+17. If your code doesn't have any errors and you're connected to the robo rio, you should see an output in the terminal window that slowly progresses then tells you it was successful
+18. In order to actually control the robot, you must open the driver's station application separately, connect a controller, and switch the mode to Teleoperated and Enabled